Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 The simplest iteration operation can be performed using the [`for_each`](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/TensorIterator.cpp#L525) function.
-This function has two overloads - one which accepts a loop of type `loop_t` and another which accepts a `loop2d_t` (find them [here](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/TensorIterator.h#L166)).
+This function has two overloads: one takes a function object which iterates over a single dimension (`loop_t`); the other takes a function object which iterates over two dimensions simultaneously (`loop2d_t`).
+Find their definitions [here](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/TensorIterator.h#L166).
 The former can iterate over a loop of a single dimension whereas the latter can do so over two dimensions.
-The simplest way of using `loop_t` is to pass it as a lambda using to `for_each`.
+The simplest way of using `loop_t` is to pass it as a lambda using `for_each`.
 A code snippet using it this way would look like so:

 ``` cpp